Stella-Liyu-Zhang/Stella-Liyu-Zhang/README.md

   <h2>Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px"> </h2>
 </div>

-My name is Stella Zhang, a recent graduate from @[UC San Diego](https://www.ucsd.edu/) majoring in **Mathematics and Computer Science**.
-I joined Bentley Systems as a software engineer in January 2023.

 - 💬 Interested in **full-stack development**, **System and infrastructure**, and **Cloud Computing**.
 - 👤 learn more about me [here](https://stella-liyu-zhang.github.io/Portfolio/)  (_More info on [LinkedIn](https://www.linkedin.com/in/stella-liyu-zhang/)_)
 <!-------------